PierreSenellart/provsql/doc/source/user/probabilities.rst

-For the exact guarantee, the :ref:`cost-based chooser <probability-guarantees>` always tries ``independent`` and ``inversion-free`` when their certificate applies (they are cheap and read-once-friendly), and tries ``tree-decomposition`` when it estimates the lineage treewidth low enough to stand a chance.
+For the exact guarantee, the :ref:`cost-based chooser <probability-guarantees>` always tries ``independent`` and ``inversion-free`` when their certificate applies (they are cheap and read-once-friendly), and tries ``tree-decomposition`` when it estimates the provenance treewidth low enough to stand a chance.

-Outside these sufficient conditions, when the lineage is genuinely :math:`\#P`-hard with no structure to exploit, no exact polynomial guarantee remains, and ProvSQL falls back to knowledge compilation (``compilation`` / ``wmc``) for an exact answer or to an FPRAS (``monte-carlo`` / ``karp-luby``)
+Outside these sufficient conditions, when the provenance is genuinely :math:`\#P`-hard with no structure to exploit, no exact polynomial guarantee remains, and ProvSQL falls back to knowledge compilation (``compilation`` / ``wmc``) for an exact answer or to an FPRAS (``monte-carlo`` / ``karp-luby``)